IBM/cc-dbp/README.md

   1. Use [GazetteerPreprocess](com.ibm.research.ai.ki.spark/src/main/java/com/ibm/research/ai/ki/spark/GazetteerPreprocess.java) rather than GazetteerEDL to create the annotated Common Crawl.
   1. Finally, use [RelexBuildDataset](com.ibm.research.ai.ki.spark/src/main/java/com/ibm/research/ai/ki/spark/RelexBuildDataset.java) rather than KBPBuildDataset to create the context sets.

+The dataset construction also supports using any language from DBpedia.
+See configSmall-de.properties, changes from configSmall.properties are commented with "German language".
+The script createSmall-de.sh is the same as createSmall.sh, it just points to the different proeperties file.